gediz/mpv-wiki/FFmpeg-versus-Libav.md

 - FFmpeg definitely has more features and more complete implementations of at least some file formats
 - Libav has very long release cycles, which force us to be backwards compatible with very old code.
-(At least ~500 LOC that could be deleted from mpv.)
+Libav also likes to miss Debian/Ubuntu deadlines.
 - Sometimes FFmpeg adds APIs we want to use, and Libav doesn't have them.
 This causes us pain, and the blame goes to Libav for not providing them.
 - Really messy backporting of major FFmpeg features.
 (E.g. see VP9